 The immersion in Criminal Justice will provide students with the appropriate foundation to analyze crime, crime control policy and the role of the criminal justice system in the maintenance of order in society.
 Courses focus on the social definition and measurement of crime, a broad understanding of the causes of crime and societal responses to crime through the police, courts, and corrections.
 This immersion is closed to students majoring in criminal justice.

 |CRIM-110||Introduction to Criminal Justice|

-Electives--Choose two of the following:
+Electives--Choose three of the following: